Funded AmeriCorps Programs for the 2012 – 2013 Program Year

 Upstate Service Corps:

 The ability for low-wage earners to access benefits, save money toward building assets, develop new job skills, and receive the necessary tax credits are all strategies for helping people achieve financial independence.
-Upstate Service Corps seeks to address the current economic hardships of six counties in South Carolina by leveraging the unique strengths of the United Way system and community partners in order to make a difference in the lives of people.
+Upstate Service Corps seeks to address the current economic hardships of seven counties in South Carolina by leveraging the unique strengths of the United Way system and community partners in order to make a difference in the lives of people.

 The four partners and 28 host sites that make up this collaborative understand the vital need for partnering, sharing best practices, leveraging resources, and getting measurable results.
 It is with that understanding that the collaborative has come together and committed itself to the AmeriCorps program, knowing that no one agency or program can do this most challenging work on its own.